combinator-ml/combinator/docs/stacks/bodywork-mlflow.md

 ## Cleaning Up

-To clean-up the deployment in its entirety, delete the namespace using kubectl - e.g. by running,
+To clean-up the deployment in its entirety, delete the namespace using Kubectl - e.g. by running,

 ```text
 $ kubectl delete ns bodywork